JustJordanT/yourCRM/README.md

-# openERP
+# 👨‍💼 openERP 👩‍💼
-openERP: is a open source project for a open ERP for businesses to use.
+**`openERP`: is a open source project for an ERP systems, that can be used for general business use cases..**

 This project will utilize some of the current best practises as of today from a `Clean-Architecture` standpoint as well as utilizing `microservices` as well.